kalyco/starting_hands/README.md

 # Starting Hands
-## A Quick way to check the score of your hand
+## A quick way to check the score of your hand

 ### Adding folder: